Dr. Lon Riemer

 Extruded, Dislodged, or Knocked Out Teeth

-An avulsed tooth is a tooth that has become dislodged from its socket, this is incredibly serious and you should contact your emergency dentist in St. Albert as soon as possible!
+An avulsed tooth is a tooth that has become dislodged from its socket.
+This is incredibly serious and you should contact your emergency dentist in St. Albert as soon as possible!
 Avoid touching your tooth and try to keep it in its original position in the socket; however, if you are not able to reposition the tooth, store it in a glass of milk in case we are able to replant it within a few hours.

 Chipped, Cracked, and Broken Teeth